I build thingsthat break things.

 SecurityJunky

-Long-form technical writing on AppSec, DevSecOps, and AI-driven security automation.
-Hands-on guides across web, mobile, API pentesting, cloud hardening, and vulnerability research.
+My long-running home for technical writing: AppSec, DevSecOps, AI-driven security automation, and hands-on guides across web, mobile, APIs, cloud hardening, and vulnerability research.

 BlogAppSecDevSecOpsAI